DataDog/integrations-core/weaviate/README.md

 ### Installation

-Starting from Agent release 7.47.0, The Weaviate check is included in the [Datadog Agent][2] package.
+Starting from Agent release 7.47.0, the Weaviate check is included in the [Datadog Agent][2] package.

 **Note**: This check requires Agent v7.47.0 or later.